 So where did I get this training?
-I went to two great schools right here in the Los Angeles area: I hold a MA in Psychology, Marriage and Family Therapy from one of the most highly regarded psychology graduate schools in the state, Phillips Graduate Institute/University (PGI), where I studied Family Systems Therapy, Cognitive Behavioral Therapy (CBT) and Humanistic Therapy.
+I went to two great schools right here in the Los Angeles area: I hold a MA in Psychology, Marriage and Family Therapy from one of the most highly regarded psychology graduate schools in the state, Phillips Graduate Institute/University (PGI), where I studied Family Systems Therapy, Cognitive Behavioral Therapy (CBT), and Humanistic Therapy.
 At PGI, I focused on Solution-Focused and Narrative therapies in my concentration.
 These postmodern therapies integrate well with the Family Systems approach, and I draw from them frequently.
 In addition, I hold a Bachelor's degree Psychology California Lutheran University (CLU), where I focused on biological psychology, social learning, identity development, and gender studies.
 My Capstone at CLU was Positive Psychology.

 Much of my research and training has focused on resilience, specifically, overcoming adversity and dealing with challenging life events.
-Examples include: relationship and family conflicts or issues, transition and recovery following the end of a relationship or marriage, loss, trauma, relocation, abuse, addiction, and addressing the myriad of issues which affect one's self-esteem, self-image, and self-confidence.
+Examples include: relationship and family issues, transition and recovery following the end of a relationship or marriage, loss, relocation, abuse, or other adverse circumstance, and addressing the myriad of issues which affect one's self-esteem, self-image, and self-confidence.
 I also treat mood, anxiety, and other disorders.
 I have tremendous faith in the human ability to be resilient and take control of your life, and I can help you do so--this is the core of my work.
 The subject of my master's thesis is Resilience in Adolescents Following Parental Divorce.
 My take on the glass half full/empty thing is that the glass is refillable.

 I truly love what I do.
 I believe I have the greatest job in the world--I get to help people improve their lives and create their own happiness.
 I cannot imagine doing any other kind of work, and I am completely dedicated to being as helpful as possible in this role.
 The well-being of the people I work with, and that of humanity at large, is very important to me—and that includes you.